kevinstuffandthings/timeboss/README.md

 # => "2020W3 ..
 2020Q1: from 2020-01-13 thru 2020-03-29 (current=false)"
 ```

 The examples above are just samples.
-Try different periods, operators, etc.
+Try different periods, operators, etc. All of the non-week-based operations will work similarly on the `TimeBoss::Calendars::Gregorian` calendar.

 ### Shell
 To open an IRB shell for the broadcast calendar, use the `tbsh` executable, or the `timeboss:calendars:broadcast:shell` rake task.

+For the Gregorian calendar (or any other implemented calendars), supply the name on the command line.
+- `tbsh gregorian`
+- `rake timeboss:calendars:gregorian:shell`

-You will find yourself in the context of an instantiated `TimeBoss::Calendars::Broadcast` object:
+You will find yourself in the context of an instantiated `TimeBoss::Calendar` object:

 ```bash
 $ tbsh